AmanSikarwar/auto-captive-portal/README.md

 **Note**: You will be prompted for your LDAP credentials during the setup process.

+### Windows

+1. Download the latest `acp-script-windows-amd64.exe` from [GitHub Releases](https://github.com/amansikarwar/auto-captive-portal/releases)
+2. Rename it to `acp.exe` and place it in a permanent location (e.g., `C:\Program Files\ACP\`)
+3. Run as Administrator: `acp.exe setup`

+The Windows version includes a UAC manifest that automatically requests administrator privileges when installing the service.

 ### Supported Platforms

 - **Linux (x86_64)** - Ubuntu, Debian, Fedora, CentOS, etc.
 - **macOS (x86_64)** - Intel-based Macs
 - **macOS (ARM64)** - Apple Silicon Macs (M1, M2, M3, etc.)
+- **Windows (x86_64)** - Windows 10/11

 ## Usage